Building vs. buying a house – these five questions help when making a decision

 Apart from the time needed for planning and construction, the demands on your own time should not be underestimated.
 Discussions with architects or builders, the selection of building systems and materials, and bureaucratic hurdles all take time and require dedication.

-How important is ecological living to you?
+Buying vs. building a house: How important is ecological living to you?

 One factor that is often ignored when deciding whether to build or buy is energy efficiency.
-A new house can take advantage of the latest ecological possibilities.
+A new house can take advantage of the latest ecological advancements.
 For example, you could include a wood-pellet heating system or a solar energy system at the building stage.
-As a result, the costs for heating and energy will be lower than for an older building.
+As a result, the subsequent costs for heating and energy will be lower than for an older building.

 An older house can also be made more energy efficient.
 However, the possibilities are limited.
 For example, it is difficult to install a heat pump retrospectively, and insulating the façade of a house may change its appearance.
 In addition, renovation of an older property often involves hidden costs.